mazharaa/get-data/README.md

 Ingest AdventureWorks2014 database from relational.fit.cvut.cz to local database.

 Pre requisite:
-1. Have installed Spark & MySql.
+1. Have installed Spark & MySQL.
 2. Make sure your MySQL has started.

 Input needed: